Band-Aid/pendotablecsv/README.md

 4. click on target table

-5. Manually scroll to the bottom of the table <-There is a bug here.
-It won't auto scroll but manually scrolling will pick up the values

-6. once you get to the bottom, scroll up
+5. The extension will automatically scroll and collect all rows

-7. Should prompt you with the csv
+6. Should prompt you with the csv